 How Vendor Email Compromise Works

-With VEC attacks, an attacker first steals the credentials of one or more employees, and then learns about the organization by reading inbound and outbound emails.
-Thus, VECs have dormant and active phases.
+With VEC attacks, an attacker first steals the credentials of one or more employees.
+Then they learn about the organization by reading emails from the compromised accounts.
+Thus, VEC attacks have two phases: dormant and active.

-In the dormant phase, the attacker quietly steals credentials and then logs in from an innocuous location or IP address to set up mail forwarding rules.
-This phase is difficult to detect since there isn’t much anomalous activity yet.
+In the dormant phase, the attacker quietly steals credentials and logs in from an innocuous location or IP address to set up mail forwarding rules.
+Unfortunately, this phase is difficult to spot since there isn’t much suspicious activity to detect yet.

-The attacker signs into Jane’s email address and deletes any evidence of the phishing email that compromised her.
-He then sets up a mail-forwarding rule in Jane’s account that auto-forwards all emails to a mailbox that he setup earlier.
+- The attacker signs into Jane’s email address and deletes any evidence of the phishing email that compromised her.

-The attacker reads all emails in Jane’s inbox to understand the organization’s email workflows and to identify high value targets for compromise.
+- The attacker reads all emails in Jane’s inbox to understand the organization’s email workflows and identify high-value targets for compromise.

 Now the compromise enters its active phase.

-Note that such a domain (spoofing as a separate internal domain of company A) may be more successful for fraudsters as compared to other domain look-alike attempts of yesteryear.
-For example, if the attacker were to register a domain like “cornpanyA.com” with the “r” and “n” closely mirroring an “m,” and the recipient were to catch this inconsistency, the gig would be up.
-On the other hand, a domain spoof of a believable internal domain is easier to justify in some cases.
+For example, if the attacker registered a domain like “cornpanyA.com” with the “r” and “n” closely mirroring an “m,” and the recipient caught this inconsistency, the gig would be up.
+On the other hand, a domain spoof of a likely internal domain is easier to justify in some cases.

-The attacker sends another email from susan.b.anthony@Acompany.com, with the original thread below the message to inspire additional credibility.
+- The attacker sends another email from susan.b.anthony@Acompany.com, with the original thread below the message to add additional credibility.

-The added danger in these types of VECs attacks is clear.
-Unlike the three weaknesses highlighted in the BECs section, VECs have an answer for each drawback:
+The added danger in vendor email compromise is clear.
+However, unlike the three weaknesses of a Business Email Compromise attack, VEC attacks have an answer for each drawback:

-- An attacker no longer needs to initiate an attack, as he can merely insert himself (and his bank credentials) into a legitimate business transaction.
+- VEC STRENGTH: The attacker no longer needs to initiate an attack, as they can merely insert themselves (and their bank credentials) into a legitimate business transaction.

-- An attacker has an edge because he gains additional knowledge of organizational best practices, standard operating procedures, writing styles, common apps and file types, social networks, and a timeline of when VIPs may be out of office.
-As a result, the victims of these attacks (in this case vendorB.com) usually don’t suspect anything nefarious because messages sent by the attacker so closely mirror what a normal employee would do or say.
+- VEC STRENGTH: An attacker gains additional knowledge of a target organization’s best practices, standard operating procedures, writing styles, common apps, file types, social engineering, and a timeline of when VIPs may be out of office.
+As a result, the victims of these attacks usually don’t suspect anything nefarious because messages sent by the attacker so closely mirror what a typical employee would do or say.

-Lastly, because these VECs usually occur with third party vendors, the chances of a victim bumping into them in the office are infinitesimally low.
+- VEC STRENGTH: Because VECs usually occur with third-party vendors, the chances of a victim bumping into them in person are extremely low.